Calculate your SIP ReturnsExplore

 ShareShare on 1Share on 2Share on 3Share on 4Share on 5

 As India prioritises strengthening its defence capabilities, you can find the companies involved in this sector and potential opportunities.
-In this article, find the best defence stocks in India and also learn about the growth of the industry.
+In this article, find 10 defence sector stocks in India and also learn about the growth of the industry.

 Name Market Cap (₹ in crore) PE Ratio 5Y CAGR (%)

-Note: The list of the top defence stocks in India in 2023 is as of November 28, 2023, and is sorted as per the 5-year CAGR.
+Note: The defence stocks list provided here is as of June 5, 2024, and is sorted as per the 5-yr CAGR.

 • Solar Industries India Ltd

 Solar Industries India Limited is involved in the manufacturing, supplying and exporting of industrial explosives and initiating systems.
-The company has a 1-year return of 78.02%, and the Return on Investment (ROI) is 21.48%.
+The net profit margin is 13.67%, and the Return on Investment is 21.48%.

 • Bharat Electronics Ltd

 Bharat Electronics Limited is a large-cap company that is involved in the design, manufacturing, and supply of electronics products and systems for defence and nondefense markets.
-Their primary products are weapon systems, fire control systems, radars, etc. The company has a 1-year return of 30.68%, and the ROI is 21.54%.
+Their primary products are weapon systems, fire control systems, radars, etc. The company’s net profit margin is 19.03%, and the ROI is 21.54%.

 Recent Growth of the Defence Sector in India